-- I. Community Based Rehabilitation Programme (merged with all the Model Projects of DDRS (except VII and VIII) - II.
-Home Based Rehabilitation/Home Management System (merged with all the Model Projects of DDRS (except VII and VIII) - III.
-Low Vision Centres (merged with Special School for Visual Disability) - IV.
+- 1. Community Based Rehabilitation Programme (merged with all the Model Projects of DDRS (except VII and VIII) - 2.
+Home Based Rehabilitation/Home Management System (merged with all the Model Projects of DDRS (except VII and VIII) - 3.
+Low Vision Centers (merged with Special School for Visual Disability) - 4.
 Project for Cerebral Palsy Children (merged with Special School for ID, MD, etc)

-3.3.2.1(a) Community Based Rehabilitation Programmeand Home Based Rehabilitation can be operated with other Model Projects of DDRS (mentioned in para 3.3.1), however the manpower and infrastructure required for thesecomponents has been mentioned separately.
-The Project of Low Vision Centres has been merged with the project of Special School for Visual Disability.
-Similarly, the Project for Cerebral Palsy children has been merged with Project of Special School for Other Disabilities like ID/CP/ASD/MD etc.
+- 5. Community Based Rehabilitation Programme and Home Based Rehabilitation can be operated with other Model Projects of DDRS however the manpower and infrastructure required for these components has been mentioned separately. - 6.
+The Project of Low Vision Centres has been merged with the project of Special School for Visual Disability. - 7.
+Similarly, the Project for Cerebral Palsy children has been merged with Project of Special School for Other Disabilities like ID/CP/ASD/MD etc. - 8.
+Funding to the model project Human Resource Development is discontinued with effect from 1st April, 2022. - 9.
+There are a few projects (other than model projects)which are being funded by this Department, they will, however, continue to be supported subject to performance being to satisfactory. - 10.
+These projects which are running will be reviewed to try and get them converged with other Model Projects of DDRS or other schemes of the Department, if possible. - 11.
+Vocational Training Centre (VTC) component is also provided to Special Schools for which cost norms have been mentioned in respective projects.

-3.3.2.2 Discontinued

-I. Human Resource Development (Discontinued)

-3.3.3 There are a few projects (other than those mentioned in para 3.3.1 and 3.3.2) which are being funded by this Department.
-They will, however, continue to be supported subject to performance being to satisfactory.
-These projects which are running will be reviewed to try and get them converged with other Model Projects of DDRS or other schemes of the Department, if possible.

-3.3.4 The detailed terms and conditions of Model Projects mentioned in 3.3.1 are mentioned in Part - B of guidelines.

-3.3.5 Vocational Training Centre (VTC) component is also provided to Special Schools for which cost norms have been mentioned in respective projects.

-3.4 CONDITIONS OF ELIGIBLITY OF PROGRAMME IMPLEMENTING AGENCIES iii.
-A Not-for-Profit company registered under Section 8 of the Companies Act, 2013 or any relevant Act for the time being in force.
+7. CONDITIONS OF ELIGIBLITY OF PROGRAMME IMPLEMENTING AGENCIES

-3.4.1 The following categories of organizations shall be eligible for applying for financial assistance under the DDRS scheme:
+The following categories of organizations shall be eligible for applying for financial assistance under the DDRS scheme:

 - i.
-Organizations registered under the Societies Registration Act, 1860 (XXI of 1860), or any relevant Act of the State/Union Territory; or, - ii.
-A Trust registered under the Indian Trust Act, 1882 or any other similar Act for the time being in force; or, iv.
-Registration of the Organization must be valid for the period of application.
+All organizations implementing the scheme will henceforth be called Programme Implementing Agencies (PIAs) - ii.
+Organizations registered under the Societies Registration Act, 1860 (XXI of 1860), or any relevant Act of the State/Union Territory; or, - iii.
+A Trust registered under the Indian Trust Act, 1882 or any other similar Act for the time being in force; or, - iv.
+A Not-for-Profit company registered under Section 8 of the Companies Act, 2013 or any relevant Act for the time being in force. - v.
+Registration of the Organization must be valid for the period of application. - vi.
+Further, the registrations as mentioned above should have been in force for at least 2 years at the time of applying for grant under this scheme. - vii.
+The PIAs seeking Grant-in-Aid under the scheme must register themselves in the NITI Aayog portal (PIA-Darpan portal) and obtain the Unique ID of PIA-Darpan before applying for Grant under the scheme in the e-Anudaan portal